-Note that the option disables all steps of the automatic library selection, some of which might need to be reproduced if you are using the standard libraries.
-Use the
+Note: The option disables all steps of the automatic library selection, some of which might need to be reproduced if you are using the standard libraries.
+Use the determine which the steps are.

---log libraries linker option together with automatic library selection enabled to determine which the steps are.
+--log libraries linker option together with automatic library selection enabled to